 Frotwysalsagolf.
 Bacon, soft.
 Tomato slices.
 No pickles.
 No mustard.

 I’m in the mood for onions.
 Sure!
 Yes, I’ll have that please!

 What’s the…?
 Frot‐we‐salsa‐golf?

 Secret sauce recipe.

-Warren looked over and tilted his head toward her,
+Warren looked over and tilted their head toward her,

-the window.
-The Skeith was scribbling something down on their
+The Skeith scribbled something down on their notepad

 I can give you the recipe, if you want.